Gar Heard: Seattle SuperSonics, Chicago Bulls, and Buffalo Braves

-Suns
+Phoenix Suns

-After Donovan returned to the Knicks in April 1975, on February 1, 1976, 50 games into the Braves season, Heard was traded along with a second round pick to the Phoenix Suns for John Shumate.
-The Suns' coach was John McLeod, who had coached Heard for three years at Oklahoma.
-Heard went on to play 36 games that year for the Suns, playing in a total of 86 games in an NBA season, which is 82 games long.
-This is the third most games played in an NBA regular season, behind Walt Bellamy (88) and Tom Henderson (87), and tied with McCoy McLemore (86).
+On February 1, 1976, Heard was traded along with a second round pick to the Phoenix Suns for John Shumate.
+The Suns' coach in 1976 was John MacLeod, who had coached Heard for three years at Oklahoma.
+The 1975–76 Phoenix team had a large number of strong offensive players, but defense was a problem.
+In Buffalo, the team lacked in offensive capability and became interested in Shumate, offering Heard in a trade.
+Heard went on to play 36 games for the Suns that season; playing in a total of 86 games in the NBA's 82-game season.
+This is the third most games played in an NBA regular season behind Walt Bellamy (88) and Tom Henderson (87); and tying McCoy McLemore (86).